 German Historical Museum

 This museum is simply a must for anyone who is interested in German history.
 They have 7000 artifacts on display here, from the stone age until modern day.
 Unfortunately, most of the signs are only in German, but audio guides are available in English.
 Located in a beautiful old armory building, this museum offers so much to see and experience, you could easily spend hours here!

-Of course, Brandenburg Gate can’t be missed if you’re in Berlin!
+Of course, Brandenburg Gate can’t be missed even if you’re visiting Berlin for a day!
 Once right at the border of Berlin’s infamous Wall, this famous landmark provides a perfect photo opportunity for any tourist.

 Address: Pariser Platz, located at the end of Unter den Linden